Steven López

-Biography
+Early life and athletic career

-López was born on November 9, 1978, in New York City to Nicaraguans parents.
+López was born on November 9, 1978 in New York City to Nicaraguan parents.
 His parents, Julio and Ondina, immigrated from Nicaragua to the United States in 1973.
-His father took odd jobs to support his family but later relocated to Texas.
-López first learned the sport of Taekwondo in his garage at the age of five from his father and Jean, his older brother.
-He is a 1997 graduate of Kempner High School in Sugar Land, Texas where he was voted "most likely to succeed" and was member of the National Honor Society.
+His father took odd jobs to support his family and they later moved to Texas.
+His father encouraged López, his sister, and brothers to be in taekwondo.
+López first learned it in his garage at the age of five from his father and Jean, his older brother.
+López is a 1997 graduate of Kempner High School in Sugar Land, Texas next to Houston, where he was voted "most likely to succeed" and was a member of the National Honor Society.

-López's siblings, Mark, Diana and Jean López (coach), are all USA National Team Members in Taekwondo.
+All of López's siblings, Mark, Diana and Jean López (coach), are USA National Team Members in taekwondo.
 His younger siblings, Mark and Diana, also represented the United States at the 2008 Beijing Olympics, marking the first time since 1904 that three siblings have been on the same Olympic team.
-Both López and siblings, Mark (men's featherweight) and Diana (women's featherweight), made sports history in April 2005 when they all claimed a world championship title at the same event (2005 World Taekwondo Championships) with their oldest brother, Jean, participating in the feat as their coach.
-Steven Lopez and Diana Lopez both qualified for the 2012 Olympic games in London in July 2012 at the Olympic Training Center in Colorado Springs, CO.
+Both López and his siblings, Mark (men's featherweight) and Diana (women's featherweight), made sports history in April 2005 when they claimed a world championship title at the same event (2005 World Taekwondo Championships) with their oldest brother, Jean, participating in the feat as their coach.
+Steven Lopez and Diana Lopez both qualified for the 2012 Olympic games in London in July 2012 at the Olympic Training Center in Colorado Springs, Colorado.

 In January 2006, López tested positive for a banned substance (L-methamphetamine) which he said came from an over-the-counter vapor inhaler he used.
-López promptly accepted a three-month suspension and participated in an educational anti-doping program.

-López has appeared in People Magazine's 50 Most Beautiful People.
-In 2012, he participated in Fox's dating game show The Choice.
+He promptly accepted a three-month suspension and participated in an educational anti-doping program.
+López has appeared in People magazine's 50 Most Beautiful People.
+In 2012, he participated in a dating game show The Choice on Fox.

-López is a Roman Catholic who attends St. Theresa Catholic Church in Sugar Land, Texas, and has said his faith has always been a very important part of his life.
+López is a Roman Catholic who attends St. Theresa Catholic Church in Sugar Land, Texas, and says his faith has always been a very important part of his life.

 Allegations of sexual misconduct and sexual assault

-On June 8, 2017, USA Today published a news items stating that López had been accused of sexual assault and drugging of various female athletes.
-The accusations presented a repeated pattern of behavior of abuse allegedly perpetrated by López and his brother, Jean Lopez.
-As of 2020, López and his brother have a preliminary suspension in place enacted by USA Taekwondo which effectively bars them from competing in international Taekwondo competitions.
+On June 8, 2017, USA Today published a news items saying that López had been accused of sexual assault and drugging of various female athletes.
+The accusations claimed there was a repeated pattern of behavior of abuse allegedly perpetrated by López and his brother, Jean Lopez.
+López and his brother both received a preliminary suspension enacted by USA Taekwondo which effectively barred them from competing in international Taekwondo competitions.
+Six women have come forward claiming to have been sexually assaulted by Lopez.

+In December 2022, the International Court of Arbitration for Sport (CAS) lifted the lifetime ban for sexual abuse against Steven Lopez, his brother, and his coach.
+The CAS found that the charge by the Taekwondo World Federation was based on its 2011 Code of Ethics.
+However, since the incidents the brothers are accused of allegedly took place before 2011, the code should not have been used, according to CAS.